Edition for Web Developers — Last Updated 3 June 2023

 "Attempt to populate the history entry's document for historyEntry, given navigable, "navigate

-", sourceSnapshotParams, targetSnapshotParams, navigationId, navigationParams, cspNavigationType, with allowPOST set to true and completionSteps set to the following step:
+", sourceSnapshotParams, targetSnapshotParams, userInvolvement, navigationId, navigationParams, cspNavigationType, with allowPOST set to true and completionSteps set to the following step:

-Append session history traversal steps to navigable's traversable to finalize a cross-document navigation given navigable, historyHandling, and historyEntry.
+Append session history traversal steps to navigable's traversable to finalize a cross-document navigation given navigable, historyHandling, userInvolvement, and historyEntry.

 Although the usual cross-document navigation case will first foray into populating a session history entry with a Document